How is life different than you thought it would be? How is it the same? Has anything surprised you so far, in good ways or not-so-good ways?

 For a Muslim, heaven is a place of sensual pleasure where a man is given a bunch of virgins to pleasure him for all of eternity.
-(Definitely sounds to me like a religion made up by a man.
-And I wonder, what reward does a woman get?
+(I wonder, what reward does a woman get?
 Same thing?
-Because that’s really not very enticing to most women.
-I’m just sayin’.)
+Would that really be a deeply, eternally satisfying reward?)
 And hell awaits those who oppose God and Muhammad.

 On a different note, there is much contention and confusion nowadays over the idea of “Muslim extremists” versus “moderate, peaceful Muslims.”
-(In fact, many Muslims say that the word "Islam" means "peace," whereas it really means submission to God . . . and then you will find peace.)
+(In fact, many Muslims say that the word "Islam" means "peace," whereas it really means submission to God . . . and then you will find peace.
+Islam is about forcing people to submit to God so that they can find "peace.")
 While most Muslims in America do seem to be peaceful and just want to practice their faith in peace, it cannot be ignored that Muhammad did, in fact, teach the ideas of warfare and killing those who disagree with Islam.